fitness-finder/fitness-finder.github.io/index.md

 ### Profile page

-The profiiles page shows user profiles and shows their interest, their associated sessions, and which sessions they have joined.
+The profiles page shows user profiles and shows their interest, their associated sessions, and which sessions they have joined.
 Users have the ability to filter through profiles based on one or more interests.

 ![](images/profilespage3.png)